 How We Tested

-When we learned that our favorite steak knife set, the Victorinox Swiss Army 6-Piece Rosewood Steak Set, increased in price from $80 to $170, we wondered if we could find comparable knives that wouldn’t slice into our savings.
+When we learned that our favorite steak knife set, the Victorinox Swiss Army 6-Piece Rosewood Steak Set, increased in price from about $80 to about $170, we wondered if we could find comparable knives that wouldn’t slice into our savings.
 We knew from past tests that serrated knives—even those with minuscule serrations—mangle and tear meat, so we focused on smooth-edged steak knives.
 Smooth-edged knives can also be sharpened, giving them a longer lifespan than serrated knives.
 We rounded up sets of four to six knives (all were priced less than $18 per knife).
 Lefties and righties with large and small hands sat at dinner tables and tried each blade, slicing through rare and well-done steaks—including inexpensive, moderately tough shell sirloin and pricey, tender strip steaks—served on ceramic plates.
 Each knife made 525 cuts in total.